Species: Spotted Sunfish (Lepomis punctatus) Location: Whataburger Parking Lot, Century, Florida Date: August 1, 2017

 As it happens, that day was quite successful.
 Using a small crappie jig, I landed 20 fish.
 My catch was composed of Black Crappie (13), Tui Chub (4), Pumpkinseed (2), and my first-ever Sacramento Perch.

-Sac Perch look similar enough to Black Crappie that, to the unobservant angler, they might be just another fish for the cooler.
+Sac Perch look similar enough to Black Crappie that, to the unobservant angler, they might be just another fish for the Yeti Cooler.
 But these fish are unique for a number of reasons:

 1) They’re the only fish in the family Centrarchidae (bass and sunfish) native west of the Mississippi), swimming with a native range in Central California.